DarvidTorres/mydocs/C/compilation/preprocessor/conditional compilation.md

 	#if defined myMacro
 	    printf("%d", myMacro);
 	#endif

 	return 0;
 }
 ```

-If an identifier used in the expression is not currently defined, the compiler treats the identifier as though it were the constant zero.
+If an identifier used in the expression is not currently defined, the compiler treats the identifier as though it were the constant zero (`FALSE`).

 Example: